avisaiV/eventwise-ai/README.md

 # EventWise

-> EventWise is a lightweight event-booking platform showcasing modern backend engineering: microservices, event-driven messaging, real-time streaming, and LLM-powered explanations — all running locally on Windows.
+> EventWise is a lightweight event-booking platform showcasing modern backend engineering: microservices, event-driven messaging, real-time streaming, and LLM-powered explanations, all running locally on Windows.

 ---